Toby Knight (rugby union)

-Toby Knight is an English professional rugby union player, who currently plays as a back row forward for Premiership Rugby side Saracens.
+Toby Knight (born 5 January 2002) is an English professional rugby union player, who currently plays as a back row forward for Saracens, which competes in Premiership Rugby, the top-level competition of English rugby.

 Early life

 Knight grew up in Southend-on-Sea, Essex and attended Shoeburyness High School.
 He played youth rugby at Westcliff, later earning a scholarship to Berkhamsted School.
 This would eventually lead to his recruitment into the Saracens academy.

 Club career

-After progressing through the junior ranks and into the Saracens senior academy, Knight made his initial first-team appearances in the pool stages of the 2021–22 Premiership Rugby Cup, before his Premiership debut followed away to Gloucester in June 2022, at the end of the 2021–22 regular season.
+After progressing through the junior ranks and into the Saracens senior academy, Knight made his initial first-team appearances in the pool stages of the 2021–22 Premiership Rugby Cup, prior to his Premiership debut away to Gloucester in June 2022, at the end of the 2021–22 regular season.
 In these matches, he was deployed both as a flanker and as a Number 8.
 Before the start of the 2022–23 season, Knight was promoted into the Saracens first-team squad on a full-time basis.
 During this season, he was also dual-registered with Ampthill in the RFU Championship.

+Knight helped Saracens to win the Premiership title in 2023, and was an unused replacement in the final, as Saracens defeated Sale Sharks by a score of 35–25.
+Later that year, he made his European Champions Cup debut in a 2023–24 pool stage match against the Bulls, before signing a new two-year contract with Saracens in May 2024.
+For his performances in the 2023–24 Championship while on loan at Ampthill, Knight was nominated for the RFU Championship Team of the Season.